-Justin Olsen is accused of posting “in conclusion shoot all federal agents on sight,” from the iFunny.com account ArmyOfChrist, which law enforcement say they tracked to Justin in July.
+Justin Olsen is accused of posting “in conclusion shoot all federal agents on sight,” from a social media account ArmyOfChrist, which law enforcement say they tracked to Justin in July.
 Other posts reportedly made by the account include statements encouraging others to “stock up” on weapons that could be banned and expressing violent intentions toward Planned Parenthood.

 When someone is arrested, law enforcement is allowed to conduct a “protective sweep,” or quick search of a premises.
 According to the motion, the sweep is only allowed for officers to check areas “immediately adjoining the place of arrest” in which another dangerous person could be hiding, or a slightly larger area if officers have reason to suspect there is another individual posing danger at the scene.

 Justin Olsen was arrested outside his residence and gave officers permission to search only his car and his vehicle.
 The motion states Eric Olsen, the only other resident, did not give permission for officers to search the rest of the house, but officers proceeded to complete a “safety sweep.”